Education

 Designed for adult groups of all kinds, be that college students, teachers, committees, businesses, church groups or otherwise, this intimate experience invites participants to bond as they learn the history of the Underground Railroad (UGRR) with a fresh set of eyes.
 As groups reflect and interrogate the methods of the antislavery movement, the myths of the UGRR, and its regional particularities, educators encourage visitors to share experiences from their own lives and facilitate conversation connecting past and present.
 Groups will tour portions of the exhibits, historic home and outbuildings while learning about Rokeby’s historic residents, staff and freedom seekers.

-If you’re interested in organizing a field trip to Rokeby, please fill out the inquiry form above.
-For other information or questions, please call the museum at 802.877.3406 or e-mail Tucker Foltz.
+If you want to organize a field trip to Rokeby, please complete the inquiry form above.
+For other information or questions, please call the museum at 802.877.3406 or e-mail Jon Ahl.

 SaveSave